Skip to content

 email = 1234556+user1@users.noreply.github.com

-To generate SSH keypairs of public and private key as a client, I prefer ED25519 based keys, as they're faster and smaller than RSA based keys.
+To generate an SSH keypair, I prefer ED25519 keys -- they're faster and smaller than RSA keys.

 ssh-keygen -t ed25519 -o -a 100 -C "email@example.com" -f ~/.ssh/example_network_id_ed25519